-- 7.6.
-Please provide details of 2 relevant/similar previous or current projects/experiences in the last 3 years.
-The information should include: - Description of services - Contract period (i.e. 2 months, 3 years etc.) - Value - Company / individual services provided to - Contact details and agreement that we may seek references - 7.7.
-Please provide CVs (2 pages max) for the personnel who would be involved in this contract.
-These should include qualifications and relevant experience. - 7.8.
-The contractor should hold £5m public liability and £1m professional indemnity insurance.
-Proof of insurance/copies of your insurance certificates should be included in the tender submission.
+- Company / individual services provided to - Contact details and agreement that we may seek references - 7.7 Please provide CVs (2 pages max) for the personnel who would be involved in this contract.
+These should include qualifications and relevant experience. - 7.8 Copies of your insurance certificates.
 The client will require consultants to include proof of employer's liability insurance this is a legal requirement (except for businesses employing only the owner/close family members) and this should be at least £1 million.
-Please list the insurance that you hold. - 7.9.
-Your understanding and summary of the task including how you propose to work with us and our partners to help us to achieve the requirements of the brief. - 7.10.
-Value for money. - 7.11.
-Expertise in undertaking similar work. - 7.12.
-Team structure lead and contributors. - 7.13.
-Costs including a breakdown of each consultant's role, day rate, number of days working on the project, purchases, travel costs and other expenses. - 7.14.
-Contingency plans to cover accident/illness. - 7.15.
-Health and Safety plans and Risk Assessments

-7.16.
-Any other information that you consider appropriate to inform us of you/your company's suitability for this project.
+Please list the insurance that you hold. - 7.9 Your understanding and summary of the task including how you propose to work with us and our partners to help us to achieve the requirements of the brief. - 7.10 Value for money. - Expertise in undertaking similar work. - Team structure lead and contributors. - Costs including a breakdown of each consultant's role, day rate, number of days working on the project, purchases, travel costs and other expenses. - Risk assessment - 7.11 Any other information that you consider appropriate to inform us of you/your company's suitability for this project.

-8. Contract management
+8 Contract manager:

-- 8.1.
-The contract manager is Louise Martin, H2H Cultural Heritage Officer.
-Contact details are Morecambe Bay Partnership, The Factory, Castle Mills, Aynam Road, Kendal, LA9 7DE louise@morecambebay.org.uk 01539 734888/ 07986 924962. - 8.2.
-Please refer to the Cumbria County Council Terms and Conditions (Annex 4) and ensure you are familiar with them.
-The contractor, by submitting a quote, will agree and adhere to these.
-Please note these terms and conditions are unable to be changed once the contract has been awarded so any changes proposed, including those determined by any company legal/department should be raised prior to submission of the tender.
+- 8.1 The contract manager is Jan Shorrock, H2H Heritage Delivery Officer.
+Contact details are Morecambe Bay Partnership, The Factory, Castle Mills, Aynam Road, Kendal, LA9 7DE. jan@morecambebay.org.uk 01539 734888/ 07947 505100. - 8.2 Please refer to the Cumbria County Council Terms and Conditions, Appendix 2 attached, and ensure you are familiar with them.
+The contractor, by submitting a quote, will agree and adhere to these. - 8.3 Please get in touch if you have any questions or concerns about anything in this brief.
+Ideally contact Jan by 5pm on Monday 17 July to allow enough time for a response and sharing of that response, if appropriate, before the deadline.
+Response to any queries received will be shared with anyone who has submitted an expression of interest.

-9. Award criteria
+9. Award Criteria:

 - 9.1.
 All submission must meet criteria listed at 7.5- 7.8 above.
 These are pass/fail criteria that will determine whether we score your proposals. - 9.2.
-Tenders will be scored according to the following: - Your understanding and summary of the task......10% - Your previous relevant experience as expressed in your application 40% - Key personnel: Evidence of successfully undertaking similar work 20% - Risk management......10%
+Tenders will be scored according to the following: - Your understanding and summary of the task......10%

+TOTAL......100%

-10. Background and essential guidance
+10 Background and Essential Guidance

-- 9.3.
-The H2H Landscape Conservation Action Plan (LCAP) will be provided on appointment along with details of the H2H Project area. - 9.4.
-The H2H team has access to data and support from their partners.
-This will be shared when appropriate/possible.
+- 10.1 The H2H Landscape Conservation Action Plan (LCAP) and other appropriate project plans will be provided prior to interview or on appointment. - 10.2 The Morecambe Bay Partnership team has access to data and support from their partners.
+This will be shared when appropriate/possible. - 10.3 Heritage Lottery issue a number of guidance documents.
+The consultants are expected to be familiar with (or to become familiar with) and work with these.